elainetynan/DataRepProject/README.md

 The records in the reference tables are not updated as they may be used in other records.
 CRUD functionality for the reference tables could be added at a later date.
 This would require multiple pages and ideally a menu driven system.

+Duplicate records will not be allowed.
+(Key: Institution, GraduationYear, FieldOfStudy & NFQ_Level)

 Cancel button added to 'update form' for user friendliness.